-In compliance with the above-mentioned article, at its meeting on 25 March 2008 the Board of Directors approved the "Directors' remuneration report in compliance with Article 29.3 of the Board of Directors' Regulations for BME" regarding remuneration for 2007.
-This report was made available to shareholders along with the notice for General Shareholders' Meeting held on 30 April 2008 and on the Company's website, www.bolsasymercados.es.
+In compliance with the above-mentioned article, at its meeting on 24 March 2009 the Board of Directors approved the "Directors' remuneration report as per Article 29.3 of the Board of Directors' Regulations for BME" regarding remuneration for 2008.
+This report was made available to shareholders along with the notice for General Shareholders' Meeting held on 29 April 2009 and on the Company's website, www.bolsasymercados.es.